CristianMaschio/coding-todos/README.md

-In this mini-project realized with limited time, 2 calls were made, 1 get, 1 post for the todos.
+In this mini-project realized with limited time, I made 2 api calls, 1 get (all todos), 1 post (add todo).

 The api calls were taken from https://jsonplaceholder.typicode.com/

+Important: the resource will not be really created on the server but it will be faked as if.

-**Note: for the list to have better performance it could have been used "react-virtualized" or through pagination**
+Note: for the list to have better performance it could have been used "react-virtualized" or through pagination.

 ## Step to start the project